10 Best Bike Helmets for Babies & Toddlers

 Buckle – Pinch free is best!

 Most helmets come with standard buckles that can pinch a child’s neck when buckling or un-buckling.
-Have you ever seen a baby or toddler get their neck skin pinched??
-You don’t want to!
+Have you ever pinched your baby’s neck skin with a helmet buckle?
+It’s awful!

-Higher-end helmets now feature magnetic “pinch-free” buckles that prevent the possibility of getting neck skin stuck in the buckle.
+Higher-end helmets now feature magnetic or ratcheting “pinch-free” buckles that decrease the possibility of getting neck skin stuck in the buckle.
 Of course this isn’t a must-have, but it’s a really nice nice-to-have!

 MIPS – Multi-directional Impact Protection System

 MIPS is a newer technology that adds an additional layer of safety to a helmet.
-Unfortunately, there are not many baby and toddler bike helmets that offer MIPS technology.
-While MIPS can be pretty expensive, the Giro Scamp is a very affordable option that does offer MIPS.
+Unfortunately, there are not many baby or toddler bike helmets that offer MIPS technology.
+While MIPS can be pretty expensive, the Giro Scamp II is our favorite, smallest option that does offer MIPS.

 In a nutshell, MIPS is an inner plastic cage secured by small plastic anchors.
 If an impact occurs, this cage rotates with your child’s head to provide better multi-directional impact protection.

-Some brands now offer MIPS-style technology of their own, like KinetiCore from Lazer.
+Some helmet brands now offer MIPS-style technology of their own, like KinetiCore from Lazer.

 Kids Bike Helmet Sizes Guide: 6 Easy Steps to help you find and adjust a bike helmet